 A Pass in BTEC Sport (if taken).
 Students must have achieved a Pass in the externally assessed component (Unit 1).
-A strong track record of attendance at extracurricular sporting activities is also required.

 This is excellent preparation for students wishing to continue studying to diploma or degree level in sport and exercise science.